Palaeomastodon: Other species

 Four years after describing P. beadnelli, Andrews named two additional Palaeomastodon species: P. parvus, based on a partial right mandible, bearing premolars and molars; and P. wintoni, based on two near-complete, articulated mandibles, lacking only the angular and the anterior (front) right cheek teeth.
 Andrews noted a second mandible housed in Cairo, which he considered a "co-type".
 In a 1922 revision of the genus' taxonomy, Japanese palaeontologist Matsumoto Hikoshichirō reassigned P. minor and P. wintoni to Phiomia, a genus which had been briefly synonymised with Palaeomastodon.
 In addition, he described a fourth species, P. intermedius, based on a partial left mandibular ramus that bore all of the molars and parts of the last premolars.
 Three more specimens were also known, including a large skull fragment consisting mostly of the palate.
 In 2010, William J. Sanders et al. regarded all of the named species (except for P. minor, regarded as a synonym of Phiomia serridens) as junior synonyms of P. beadnelli.
 They did, however, note the possible presence of three species, two from Chilga, Ethiopia, and one from Zella, Libya.

 Classification

 Palaeomastodon is the type genus and namesake of the family Palaeomastodontidae.
 Though Phiomia has been occasionally assigned to the family, generally it is recovered in a different phylogenetic position, and likely belongs to a family of its own.
 Writing in 1926, Henry Fairfield Osborn suggested that Palaeomastodon was a direct, if remote, ancestor of gomphotheres and mammutids (which he referred to under the umbrella of "mastodonts").
 In a 1988 paper discussing the taxonomy of proboscideans, Pascal Tassy suggested that Palaeomastodon fell under the suborder Elephantiformes, being phylogenetically closer to modern elephants than to taxa like Deinotherium and Moeritherium, though was still more basal than Phiomia.
-A 2021 phylogenetic analysis of basal proboscideans performed by Lionel Hautier et al. recovered similar results: Palaeomastodon was within the suborder Elephantiformes, though was basal to Phiomia and Elephantimorpha.
+A 2021 phylogenetic analysis of basal proboscideans performed by Lionel Hautier and colleagues recovered similar results: Palaeomastodon was within the suborder Elephantiformes, though was basal to Phiomia and Elephantimorpha.

-Below is a cladogram depicting the results of Hautier et al. (2021):
+Below is a cladogram depicting the results of Hautier and colleagues' 2021 analysis: